-The first requirement before a player is allowed to participate within "guild brawls" is to become a member of a guild, whether by forming their own guild, or joining an existing guild.
-The image above shows how to create a guild and how to search for existing guilds that still have open slots.
+The first requirement to participate in Guild Brawls is to become a guild member.
+You can do this by either forming your own guild or joining an existing guild.
+The image above shows how to create a guild and search for existing guilds that still have open slots.

-For each guild, under the "membership" column will display whether the guild allows a user to request to join the guild, or whether the guild only recruits members themselves strictly by invite.
-Often, more of the active guilds may either require a certain skill level and/or a certain level of activity and contribution among the guilds' members/community.
+For each guild, the "membership" column will display whether the guild allows a user to request to join the guild or whether the guild only recruits members by invite.
+Usually, the active guilds require a certain skill level, activity, or contribution among the guilds' members/community.

-Upon clicking on a guild, you will see the guild's "About" page, which will display a brief description of the guild.
-These pages are often used for sharing community's channels, requirements to join and the preferred language of the guild.
-This page is completely customizable by the leader of the guild.
-The guild will need at least arena level 1 to compete in the brawls.
-For more information about arena levels and Brawl tiers see: How do tiers work?
+When clicking a guild, you will see the guild's "About" page, which will briefly describe the guild.
+These pages are often used for sharing community channels, requirements to join, and the preferred language of the guild.
+This page is entirely customizable by the leader of the guild.
+The guild will need at least an arena level 1 to compete in the brawls.
+For more information about arena levels and brawl tiers, see: How do tiers work?
 Can I change tiers?

 The Brawl is a continuous cycle of the following stages:

 - The stage when players can enter the frays

 - The stage in which players submit their teams